Gravitational waves and LIGO

-We are preparing search pipelines that will rapidly identify astrophysical signals in LIGO and Virgo data, establish their significance above the detector noise, and flag them for additional study.
+We are developing search pipelines that rapidly identify astrophysical signals in LIGO and Virgo data, establish their significance above the detector noise, and flag them for additional study.
 We are especially interested in improving the performance of those pipelines for detecting binary systems with highly spinning black holes.

 Rapidly locating the source of a gravitational wave event on the sky, for observations with telescopes

 Images l-r: Wen & Chen, 2010; Singer, 2013

 Many astrophysical sources of transient gravitational waves will be accompanied by electromagnetic radiation, across the spectrum - radio, optical, X-ray, and gamma ray emission.
 In many cases, the radiation fades rapidly - in days, hours, or even minutes.
 We will use LIGO and Virgo data to rapidly locate sources in the sky, and alert our astronomical partners when and where to point their telescopes.

 Studying the detailed properties of merging binary neutron stars and black holes using LIGO data

 Once a significant signal is established from a compact binary merger has been identified, we can extract the properties of the system by studying the detected gravitational waveform - the binary masses, the sky location, the distance, the orbital orientation, and even information about the spins of the binary component stars.
 We can build up a catalog of these observations to better understand the population of massive stars, binaries, and their evolution.